The Past and Future of the Claim of Preemptive Self-Defense, 100 American Journal of International Law 525 (2006)

 Date of Authorship for this Version

 Reisman, W. Michael and Armstrong, Andrea, "The Past and Future of the Claim of Preemptive Self-Defense" (2006).
 Faculty Scholarship Series.
-Paper 957.
+957.